 It all starts here.

 Everything.
 The products & services you offer.
 The tactics you use to communicate those offerings.
 Your growth strategy.
 Even your address.
-Everything your Inbound Marketing does is driven by the ideal customer you’re pursuing.
+Everything your Inbound Marketing does is driven by the ideal customer you’re pursuing and building accurate buyer personas.
 But that’s why you’re in business, right?
 To serve, educate, and help that customer?

-Since everything depends on that customer, it’s crucial to develop a deep understanding of his or her likes, dislikes, habits, and passions.
+Since everything depends on attracting that customer to your brand and your website, it’s crucial to develop a deep understanding of his or her likes, dislikes, habits, and passions.
 While having a gut-feeling of these factors may be helpful, creating a researched and organized profile of this customer launches you out of the realm of the hypothetical into a data-driven reality.
 We call this profile a buyer persona – a fictionalized representation of your ideal customer.
 Creating one could change the way you do business.

 Building Your Buyer Persona will:

 - Give you a clear understanding of who your business is trying to reach.

 - Provide new ideas for products and services with a greater chance of success.

 - Help you to focus on opportunities that are aligned with your customers' wants/needs and eliminate those that are not.

 - Allow you to delight your customers with a high level of personalized service.